Newly-elected executives competent to snatch power in 2024 - NDC Delegates

 Ms Ellen Owusu Ankomah, Deputy Youth Organiser for Obuasi West Constituency, lauded the Party leadership for organising a successful Congress and elections.

-She said NDC could only win power in 2024 by staying united and doing its best to fulfill the promises to members.
+She said NDC could only win power in 2024 by staying united and doing its best to fulfil the promises to members.

 Johnson K. Samlafo, Deputy Regional Youth Organiser, Volta Region, lauded the Police for ensuring a smooth exercise and the delegates for their comportment.

-"The outcome of this election was well anticipated so I am not surpised at all.
-Let us all put our energies together to save Ghana from this shambolic status," he said.
+“The outcome of this election was well anticipated so I am not surprised at all.
+Let us all put our energies together to save Ghana from this shambolic status,” he said.

 “I advise the executives not to take this opportunity for granted.
 The outcome of the elections should be a sign to them that just as some lost their positions due to poor performance, they could also lose theirs if they go to sleep,” Ms Akafare Elisabeth, from the Northern Region advised.

-Mr Johnson Asiedu Nketia, popularly known as "General Mosquito" secured a landside victory at the NDC National Delegates Elections held at the Accra Sports Stadium.
+Mr Johnson Asiedu Nketia, popularly known as “General Mosquito” secured a landslide victory at the NDC National Delegates Elections held at the Accra Sports Stadium.

 Other positions contested are Vice Chairman, General Secretary, Deputy General Secretary, National Organiser, Deputy National Organiser, Communication Officer, Deputy Communication Officer and Zongo Caucus Co-ordinator.